tridactyl/tridactyl/readme.md

 Funds will be used at the discretion of the main contributors (currently bovine3dom, cmcaine, glacambre and antonva) for Tridactyl-related expenditure, such as domain names, server costs, small thank-yous to contributors such as stickers, and victuals for hackathons.

+### Merchandise

+We have some designs available on [REDBUBBLE](https://www.redbubble.com/people/bovine3dom/shop/top+selling?ref=artist_shop_category_refinement&asc=u).
+There are often discount codes available - `ART20` at the time of writing, for example.
+The T-shirts are quite good (I'm wearing one as I type this).
+The stickers are not the best quality we've ever seen.
+The clock looks amazing on the website.
+If anyone buys it I would love to see it.

+**We don't take any cut from the merchandise**, so if you would like to donate, please do so via PayPal or Patreon above.

 ### Building and installing

 Onboarding: